alexmurphysdg/udacity_training/exercises/go-helloworld/README.md

 This is a simple Go web application that prints a "Hello World" message.

 ### Step 0.
 [Optional] Run the application locally
-You should have [Go installed](https://go.dev/doc/install) in your local machine if you want to run the applicatiion locally.
+You should have [Go installed](https://go.dev/doc/install) in your local machine if you want to run the application locally.
 This application listens on port `6111`.
 To run the application, use the following command:
 ```
 go run main.go
 ```